 In 2011, Alexis established Ballet des Amériques, now also known as Carole Alexis Ballet Theatre, a professional dance company and pre-professional ballet conservatory.The company has given nearly 200 performances featuring her original choreographies.
 In addition to performing in the major theaters of Westchester and in theaters in NYC and overseas, Alexis also brings her work to non-traditional venues such as public libraries, retirement homes, public schools, and even outdoors using a portable dance floor.

-On the one hand, her creations appeal to connoisseurs, who are amazed to see world-class dance locally in Westchester.
-On the other hand, she reaches out to new audiences, addressing people who have not had a chance to experience this art form.
-Alexis regularly contributes to the cultural life in Westchester at the highest level, and,as an eminent dance educator, she cares about the future of the art: doing the hard work of raising children and young people to the level where they can dance professionally with the best companies.
+On the one hand, her creations appeal to connoisseurs, on the other hand, she reaches out to new audiences, addressing people who have not had a chance to experience this art form.
+As an eminent dance educator, she cares about the future of the art: doing the hard work of training children and young people to the level where they can dance professionally with the best companies and or Universities.

 Biography